gg1-uk/gg1-uk.github.io/_posts/2024-07-08-sentinel-log-ingestion-resiliency.md

 Often time, we are hearing from our client on topic vis-a-vis know-how addressing security log ingestion capable of sustaining intermittent or periodic network connectivity failure.

-This case study focus on the resiliency features of two native software agents purpose-built to handle ingestion of the security logs from on-premises systems to Microsoft Sentinel, which attesting the sustainability in term of retry mechanism during temporary or prolong network connectivity downtime.
+This case study focus on the resiliency features of the two native software agents purpose-built to handle ingestion of the security logs from on-premises operating systems to Microsoft Sentinel, which attesting the sustainability in term of retry mechanism during temporary or prolong network connectivity downtime.

 The two main operating systems were tested below.